ElectronicWar/midiio-dev/README.txt

 It introduces new features to MidiIn/Out, DeviceID reverted to the intended Cardinal handling as described by the Win32 SDK (MSDN) and much more.
-I've also reformatted most of the code to meet modern standards, moved the Examples to a new folder and created a new package for visual use of the components.
-Components have been tested to work on WinXP (32bit) and Win7 (64bit).
+I've also reformatted some of the code to meet modern standards, moved the Examples to a new folder and created a new package for visual use of the components.
+Components have been tested to work on WinXP (32bit) so far.

 Main intention was to have better MIDI I/O components for my Line6 project.
 Since the original source code was released as PUBLIC DOMAIN